ClickHouse/ClickHouse/dbms/tests/instructions/developer_instruction_en.md

 For a detailed manual on Git see: https://git-scm.com/book/ru/v2.

-# Cloning a repository on your development machine
+# Cloning a repository to your development machine

-Next you need to download the source files onto your working machine.
+Next, you need to download the source files onto your working machine.
 This is called "to clone a repository" because it creates a local copy of the repository on your working machine.

 In the command line terminal run:
 ```
 git clone --recursive git@guthub.com:your_github_username/ClickHouse.git
 cd ClickHouse
 ```
-Note: please, substitute *your_github_username* with what is appropriate
+Note: please, substitute *your_github_username* with what is appropriate!

 This command will create a directory `ClickHouse` containing the working copy of the project.

-It is important that the path to the working directory contain no whitespaces as it may lead to problems with running the build system.
+It is important that the path to the working directory contains no whitespaces as it may lead to problems with running the build system.

 Please note that ClickHouse repository uses `submodules`.
 That is what the references to additional repositories are called (i.e. external libraries on which the project depends).
 It means that when cloning the repository you need to specify the `--recursive` flag as in the example above.
 If the repository has been cloned without submodules, to download them you need to run the following:
 ```